 Vulnerability requires resisting the urge to criticize, accuse, or withdraw.
 It requires confiding in your partner, using "I need" statements, and being respectful.
 Keep in mind that each partner's willingness and ability to open up may not perfectly coincide.
 Patience and understanding are key when it comes to being vulnerable.

 Awkward face-to-face conversations can magnify the pressure to mend the relationship.
-Many couples find it helpful to connect through a shared activity, such as walking or playing a board game.
-Find what works for you and your partner, and prioritize time to engage in an activity you both enjoy regularly.
+Find what works for you and your partner and prioritize time to engage in an activity you both enjoy regularly.

 How Couples Therapy Can Help

-Couples therapy can be an extremely helpful resource for couples struggling to connect.
-If you or your partner have shut down or has difficulty opening up, ReGain's online therapy services can open up the lines of communication and help bring you closer together.
+Couples therapy can be a helpful resource for couples struggling to connect.
+If you or your partner have shut down or have difficulty opening up, Regain's online therapy services can open up the lines of communication and help bring you closer together.
 Our therapy services can be utilized anywhere you have an internet connection, and you can choose whether they’re held via video chat, phone call, in-app messaging, or live voice recordings.

 Frequently Asked Questions (FAQs)

 The gap could continue to widen unless the couple decides to take action.
 This action can materialize in different ways.
 You could begin by first spending time alone to consider possible causes.
 Has work been affecting the relationship’s mood?
-What about your financial security?
 Could there be personal issues that are bothering either you or your partner?

 Before communicating with your partner about the relationship’s emotional distance, you may want to understand what you intend to talk about.
 Choosing specific subjects and discussing them with your partner could help you discover the root cause of the emotional distance.
 Furthermore, you are showing your partner how much time you have spent thinking about the relationship, which may also encourage them to give the same amount of time to pursue closing the emotional gap.

-When a partner is emotionally close to someone, maybe your worries melt away while you are spending time with them.
+When you are emotionally close to someone, maybe your worries melt away while you are spending time with them.
 You could feel as if you can tell them anything without fear of being judged.
 This phenomenon in relationships occurs when both parties are honest and open about everything in their lives.

 Emotionally engaged partners are also comfortable being in each other’s presence.
 Instead of spending their time constantly talking to each other, emotionally engaged couples may feel at peace and grateful for quiet moments with their loved ones.
 This is a common phenomenon in relationships in which two people express their true selves to one another.
 But that is not to say that this phenomenon in relationships is an easy feat for any couple to experience.
 Communication and vulnerability may help people to become emotionally close to others.